mapsforge/mapsforge/docs/Getting-Started-Map-Writer.md

 ## Plugin Usage

-- Activate the plugin with the Osmosis parameter ‘--map-writer’, or short ‘--mw’.
+- Activate the plugin with the Osmosis parameter ‘--mapfile-writer’, or short ‘--mw’.
 - The plugin requires an input stream of valid OSM data.
 Use for example the MySQL, PostGIS, XML or PBF-Binary tasks of Osmosis to read OSM data.
 - Use the following optional parameters to configure the process of map creation: